EddieHubCommunity/open-source-practice/README.md

 ### Option 2.
 Complete this process on your computer (locally)

-- Fork the project:
- Fork the project: Click the gray Fork button at the top right of this page.
+- (Fork the project) &rarr; Click the gray Fork button at the top right of this page.
 This creates your copy of the project and saves it as a new repository in your GitHub account

-- Click on the green Code button, then either the HTTPS or SSH option, and, click the icon to copy the URL.
+- Next, click on the green Code button, then either the HTTPS or SSH option, and, click the icon to copy the URL.
 Now you have a copy of the project.
 Thus, you can play around with it locally on your computer.

 - Run the following commands into a terminal window (Command Prompt, Powershell, Terminal, Bash, ZSH).
 Do this to download the forked copy of this repository to your computer.